-Web hosts are bought and sold all the time.
-Rates and feature sets are always changing.
-And some providers even overhaul their business models and suddenly want to host only dog-related sites, giving other users 30 days to get off their servers.
+Rates and feature sets are always changing, and hosts are bought and sold all the time.
+Some providers even overhaul their business models and suddenly want to host only dog-related sites, giving other users 30 days to get off their servers.
 (That one actually happened to me!)

 1. Find a Host That Suits Your Needs With Hands-on Migration Support

 Whatever your reason for wanting to make a move, one huge way you can make that easier is to find a new hosting provider that offers free migration and after-move support.